MouseLand/facemap/docs/pose_tracking_gui_tutorial.rst

    -  For processing single video, select ``Load video``.
 Alternatively, for processing multiple videos, select ``Load multiple videos`` to select the folder containing the videos.
-(Note: Pose estimation for multipl videos is only supported for videos recorded simultaneously i.e. have the same time duration and frame rate).
+(Note: Pose estimation for multiple videos is only supported for videos recorded simultaneously i.e. have the same time duration and frame rate).

    (Optional) Set output folder